 The kaupapa and mandate for Te Ngākau Kahukura was developed through a collaborative process with rainbow organisations and youth groups across the country.

-Te Ngākau Kahukura would like to acknowledge the support of the following funding bodies: Tindall Foundation, JR McKenzie Trust, Ministry of Youth Development, and Foundation North
+Te Ngākau Kahukura would like to acknowledge the ongoing support of the following funding bodies: Clare, Tindall Foundation, JR McKenzie Trust, and Foundation North.
+We also had establishment support from Ministry of Youth Development.

 We would also like to acknowledge the many different community leaders and workers who have contributed to the emergence of Te Ngākau Kahukura, and the rainbow organisations who have been crucial to the development of Te Ngākau Kahukura and who are part of keeping us accountable to the wider collective vision.